Sharing Your Interview Link

 Open any project from your dashboard.
 Near the top of the project page, you will see your interview link displayed alongside a copy button.
 The format looks like this:

-If you have not published your study yet, visitors who open the link will see a message letting them know the interview is not yet live.
+If you have not published your study yet, you will see a message that reads "Publish your project to generate an interview link."
 Make sure to publish your study before sending the link to participants.

 Customizing the Slug